Reesekin/coachBot/README.md

   👾extra(s): 20% chance to react 🆗🅱🅾🇴Ⓜ🇪🇷

   💻Commands:
-      \n$boomerify @name - adds boomer to the boomer-list
+      $boomerify @name - adds boomer to the boomer-list
       $boomer-list - lists the boomers
       $boomer-remove @name - removes a person from the boomer list
       $admin @name - adds user to admin list